prithivjp/avsdmux4x1_3v3/README.md

 1. Open any text document and copy the contents of the netlist file from the repositary into the text file.
 2. Save the text file with extension as **.cir** in a location of your choice.
 Say the file is saved as
    ABC.cir at Documents.
+3. Instead of copying, the .cir file can be used directly.
-3. Open the LINUX terminal and write the command ```ngspice``` and press enter.
+4. Open the LINUX terminal and write the command ```ngspice``` and press enter.

    <img src="Step_Images/view1.PNG" width="500" height="360" >

-4. Type the path of the file saved in step 2 and and press enter.
+5. Type the path of the file saved in step 2 and and press enter.
 For example for the mentioned in step 2,
    the command is ```Documents/ABC.cir```.

    <img src="Step_Images/view2.PNG" width="500" height="360" >

-5. Respective waveforms appear.
+6. Respective waveforms appear.

 ## LTspice